-Course Code BOT501 Course Title BIOLOGY AND DIVERSITY OF FUNGI AND PLANT PATHOLOGY Type of course Theory LTP 4 0 0 Credits 4 Course prerequisite B. Sc.
-Medical with Botany as one main subject Course Objective The main objective of Biology and Diversity and Plant pathology is to study the concepts of fungal diversity and comparative study of the different fungal genera.
+Course Code BOT501 Course Title BIOLOGY AND DIVERSITY OF FUNGI AND PLANT PATHOLOGY Type of course Theory LTP 4 0 0 Credits 4 Course prerequisite Course Objective The main objective of Biology and Diversity and Plant pathology is to study the concepts of fungal diversity and comparative study of the different fungal genera.
 In plant pathology focus is to study the commonly occurring disease, their etiology and control mechanisms.
 Course Outcome Students will learn basic understanding of fungi, classification and diversity of fungi, external and internal structure of various fungi and different methods of reproduction in fungi.
-CO1 - h- Students will learn different symptoms and causal agents of plant disease, different disease cycles of fungi in plants and their 1120 CO2 control measures.
-CO3 Students will learn about the different economic uses of fungi.
+CO1 Students will learn different symptoms and causal agents of plant disease, different disease cycles of fungi in plants and their 7.
+CO2 control measures.
 CO3 Students will learn about the different economic uses of fungi.